 CPE is the implementation of the Learning Plan of the PDP process.
-CPE activities must be selected based on your individual Learning Plan that has been approved by CDR.
+CPE activities must be selected based on your individual Learning Plan as developed using the Goal Wizard tool.

 Content Criteria and Requirements Checklist for Continuing Professional Education Activities That You Attend to Maintain Registration